ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

-The Pointer Direction Indicator is used to determine a given world rotation that can be used by a Destiantion Marker.
+Adds a Pointer Direction Indicator to a pointer renderer and determines a given world rotation that can be used by a Destiantion Marker.

-The Pointer Direction Indicator can be attached to a VRTK_BasePointerRenderer in the `Direction Indicator` parameter and will the be used to send rotation data when the destination marker events are emitted.
+**Prefab Usage:**
+* Place the `VRTK/Prefabs/PointerDirectionIndicator` prefab into the scene hierarchy.
+* Attach the `PointerDirectionIndicator` scene GameObejct to the `Direction Indicator` inspector parameter on a `VRTK_BasePointerRenderer` component.

-This can be useful for rotating the play area upon teleporting to face the user in a new direction without expecting them to physically turn in the play space.
+> This can be useful for rotating the play area upon teleporting to face the user in a new direction without expecting them to physically turn in the play space.

 ### Inspector Parameters